GamersReact-DevTeam/RpTintConverter/README.md

 # RpTintConverter
-Changes tints of images in a Minecraft Resource pack and overrides model jsons under a specific predicate
+Applies image filters to all images in a Minecraft Resource pack and overrides model jsons under a specific predicate

+Image filters are written in code.
+There are currently only two, hue (HueShift) and netherite (GrayScale with optional darkening)

 ## Usage
 Run jar in its own folder, use command line.
 It will prompt you with settings you can modify via the console